microsoft/FluidFramework/docs/content/docs/advanced/dds-anatomy.md

 ## Op vocabulary

 As the in-memory representation is modified on one client, we need to notify other clients of the updates.
-Most DDSs will have multiple operations that can be performed, so we'll need to differentiate the types of notifications (ops) we're sending.
+Most DDSes will have multiple operations that can be performed, so we'll need to differentiate the types of notifications (ops) we're sending.
 For example, a SharedMap might be modified through "set", "delete", or "clear".